VGAS: Value-Guided Action-Chunk Selection for Few-Shot Vision-Language-Action Adaptation: Introduction

 To address these questions, we propose \textbf{VGAS} (\textbf{V}alue-\textbf{G}uided \textbf{A}ction-chunk \textbf{S}election) for VLA adaptation via generation--selection decoupling.
 For \textbf{\emph{RQ1}}, we introduce \textrm{Q-Chunk-Former}, a geometrically grounded critic architecture built on a Transformer backbone.
 By leveraging the Transformer's sequence modeling capability, our design naturally captures temporal dependencies within action chunks.
 Crucially, our architecture preserves fine-grained, token-level features, allowing attention to explicitly focus on geometric cues that are critical for precise value estimation.
 For \textbf{\emph{RQ2}}, we propose a hybrid offline RL objective that \emph{anchors} temporal consistency via a proposal-constrained Bellman backup, augmented by Explicit Geometric Regularization (\texttt{EGR}).
 Unlike traditional conservative methods that indiscriminately penalize out-of-distribution actions, \texttt{EGR} injects dense geometric supervision, shaping the value landscape into a smooth funnel anchored at expert demonstrations.
-This allows the critic to maintain high ranking resolution among ``near-miss'' candidates even under scarce supervision.
-Our contributions are summarized as follows:

-\begin{itemize} \item We reformulate few-shot VLA adaptation as a value-guided selection problem and propose the novel \textbf{VGAS} method, shifting the paradigm from likelihood-based generation to outcome-aware ranking. \item We propose \textrm{Q-Chunk-Former}, which enables precise geometric grounding for action-chunk evaluation.
+This allows the critic to maintain high ranking resolution among near-miss candidates even under scarce supervision.
+Our contributions are summarized as follows: \begin{itemize} \item We reformulate few-shot VLA adaptation as a value-guided selection problem and propose the novel \textbf{VGAS} method, shifting the paradigm from likelihood-based generation to outcome-aware ranking. \item We propose \textrm{Q-Chunk-Former}, which enables precise geometric grounding for action-chunk evaluation.
 We introduce \texttt{EGR}, a regularization technique that injects dense geometric priors into offline RL to maintain high ranking resolution under data-scarce regimes. \item We provide theoretical guarantees for the convergence of our chunk-level value operator and demonstrate through extensive experiments on the LIBERO benchmark that VGAS consistently outperforms SFT and standard ORL baselines, particularly in terms of success rate and robustness under distribution shifts. \end{itemize}